Baden-Württemberg Cooperative State University: International

 The Baden-Württemberg Cooperative State University (Duale Hochschule Baden-Württemberg, DHBW) engages in international academic cooperation through institutional partnerships, mobility programs, and participation in European and global networks.
 The university is a participant in the Erasmus+ programme and maintains bilateral agreements with institutions in Europe, North America, Asia, and other regions.

 Several campuses offer structured exchange programs, including English-language modules and semesters for incoming students.
 These programs are designed to align with the dual study model and are integrated into the academic calendar of the respective locations.

 DHBW is a member of the EU4DUAL alliance, a consortium of European institutions focusing on dual education formats.
 Administrative and advisory services for international students and staff are coordinated through the university's Central International Office and local international offices at individual campuses.

+Student clubs

+The Baden-Württemberg Cooperative State University (DHBW) offers a wide variety of student organizations, including several formula student teams and other various projects.

+DHBW Ravensburg

+The Ravensburg campus is home to the Formula Student team Global Formula Racing as well as the student-led aerospace initiative SeeSat.

+Global Formula Racing (GFR) is an international collaboration formed in 2009 by combining the teams of DHBW Ravensburg and Oregon State University (OSU) in the United States.
+Students across both continents collaborate to design, manufacture, and race cars for the Formula SAE and Formula Student competitions.
+GFR is a highly decorated team, securing numerous championship titles worldwide.

+SeeSat focuses on the design and construction of a miniature satellite (CubeSat).
+Their ongoing ERWIN (Emission of Radiation based Wildfire INvestigation) project is designed to identify and track forest fires from space.